mittelmark/dbpp/README.md

 $ python3 -m dbpp.kroki
 $ # which should give yo a message like
 $ I am kroki __main__.py
+$ python3 -m dbpp.peditor # should start the PumlEditor
 ```

 # dbpp.widgets